 Most girls will not require any more laparoscopic procedures in the future, but some may.
-This depends on many factors, such as when your last procedure was, if you are having a problem with pain control while taking medication, and if your gynecologist feels it is necessary to check to see if your endometriosis has grown.
+This depends on many factors, such as when your last procedure was, if you are having a problem with pain control while taking medication, and if your gynecologist feels it is necessary to check to see if there are any new endometriosis lesions.
 If your endometriosis has grown, the lesions will be removed and/or destroyed.
 The goal is to lower your pain and preserve your fertility.

 Will I need to have my uterus removed?

 You will NOT need to have your uterus removed (hysterectomy).
-All treatment will be aimed at relieving your pain and preserving your ability to have children some day.
+All treatment will be aimed at relieving your pain and preserving your ability to have children in the future.

 Will I be able to get pregnant?